Niels Frederiksen: Lech Poznań

 On 14 May 2024, it was announced Frederiksen would take on his first managerial job abroad, when Polish Ekstraklasa club Lech Poznań revealed him as their new manager, starting from 1 July.
 He signed a two-year contract and replaced Mariusz Rumak at the start of the 2024–25 campaign.

 Frederiksen's first six months in Poznań saw Lech enter the winter break as leaders, with a three-point advantage over Raków Częstochowa, but also an early Polish Cup exit after a first round loss to third-tier side Resovia.
 On 24 May 2025, Lech won 1–0 at home against Piast Gliwice to clinch their ninth league title.
 Two days later, Frederiksen was named the Ekstraklasa Coach of the Season.

 Lech strengthened their side in the summer of 2025, with the signings of last season's Ekstraklasa Defender of the Season Mateusz Skrzypczak, winger Luis Palma and striker Yannick Agnero, among others, but also lost key figures such as Patrik Wålemark, Ali Gholizadeh and Radosław Murawski to long-term injuries.

 Lech's 2025–26 campaign kicked off with losing the 2025 Polish Super Cup at home to Legia Warsaw on 13 July.
 After winning 8–1 on aggregate against Icelandic side Breiðablik, and losing the following match-ups against Red Star Belgrade and Genk, Frederiksen's Lech entered the UEFA Conference League league phase.
 On 3 October, Frederiksen oversaw Lech's 4–1 home victory over Austrian side Rapid Wien.
 This win was however followed by two away losses, a 1–2 defeat to Lincoln Red Imps from Gibraltar and a 2–3 loss to Spanish side Rayo Vallecano, despite leading the latter game 2–0 at half-time.
+Lech finished the league phase in 11th and entered the knockout phase play-offs.
+After eliminating KuPS, Lech ended their European campaign in the round of 16 after losing 3–4 on aggregate to Ukrainian side Shakhtar Donetsk.
+In the Polish Cup, Lech were eliminated in the quarter-finals by eventual winners Górnik Zabrze.
+On 16 May 2026, Lech won their second consecutive Ekstraklasa title after beating Radomiak Radom 3–1 away.
+Five days later, Frederiksen signed a new two-year contract with Lech until summer 2028.
+At the season's conclusion, he won the Ekstraklasa Coach of the Season award for the second year in a row.